mgrcar/EmotivSdk/README.md

 * EPOC+ motion data may not be accurate with firmware 0x614 over BTLE and USB dongle

 ## Apps and Tools

+#### Xavier EmoComposer
+ * [Xavier Composer](tools) allows you to send user-defined EmoStates to Emotiv SDK, Xavier EmoKey, or any other application that makes use of the Emotiv API, and simulate the events that could be sent from Emotiv SDK with a real device.
+ * Available for Windows 7 or above and Mac OS X 10.8 or above

+#### Xavier EmoKey
+ * [Xavier EmoKey](tools) translates Emotiv detection results to predefined sequences of keystrokes according to logical rules defined by the user.
+ * Available for Windows 7 or above and Mac OS X 10.8 or above

 #### CPanel
 A web-based Emotiv Control Panel: